awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

    }
    ```
 **Note**
-\(Optional\) If the Amazon Simple Storage Service \(Amazon S3\) bucket used to store inventory data is encrypted by using the AWS Key Management Service, then you must also add the following block to the policy\.
+\(Optional\) If the Amazon S3 bucket used to store inventory data is encrypted by using the AWS Key Management Service \(AWS KMS\), then you must also add the following block to the policy\.

    ```
    {